SkoUtes/cloudlab-ondemand-profile/README.md

 ### Setup and Configuration

-To start up an instance, log in to CloudLab and create a new experiment using the `slate-open-ondemand` profile
+To start up an instance, log in to CloudLab and create a new experiment using the `slate-open-ondemand` profile.

 1. First SSH into both nodes and go to the `/local` directory.
 2. Wait for yum update to finish on both hosts, you have to manually delete these processes with a kill -9 PID command since they get stuck on cleanup.
 Use `watch tail /local/logs/install.log` and wait until it stops at `Cleanup 420/420`.
 Then use `ps aux | grep yum` to get the process ID.